AR-Shahin/Surokkha-clone-Laravel/README.md

-# Surokkha Clone using Laravel and Bootstrap

-In this project, I am trying to clone the Surokkha website using Laravel.
+# Surokkha Clone using Laravel and BootstrapIn this project, I am trying to clone the Surokkha website using Laravel.
 Here are Three modules.
-There are an admin module, doctor module, and user module.
-Users can register for taking vaccines using email and NID according to their district's hospital.
+There are an admin module, a doctor module, and a user module.
+Users can register to take vaccines using email and NID according to their district's hospital.
 After successful registration, they received a confirmation email.
-Then they can download the vaccine card as well as check vaccine status.
-Then Super admin approves their vaccine request then they got another email.
-Then district wise doctors pushed vaccines and stored data in the system.
-After then users can download their vaccine card and other stuff.
+Then they can download the vaccine card and check the vaccine status.
+The Super admin approved their vaccine request then they got another email.
+The district-wise doctors pushed vaccines and stored data in the system.
+After then, users can download their vaccine card and other stuff.

 ## Technology
 - Laravel